 STEP 1: CUTTING FABRIC

-Cut two pieces of fabric - 2 1/2 inches wide x 8 or 9 inches long.
+From scrap fabric cut two pieces of fabric 2 1/2 inches wide x 8 or 9 inches long.
+The two pieces can be from the same fabric or from different fabrics.

-Cut one piece of interfacing or batting the same size as fabric.
+From the interfacing or batting, cut one piece the same size as fabric.

 STEP 2: LAYERING FABRICS TOGETHER